dereli/dotfiles/README.md

 # Dotfiles

 These are for my personal use.
-Assumes zsh and oh-my-zsh installed.
+Only for zsh.

 ## Install